-The main purpose of these will be to map a byid publicity campaign for each college town or city.
+The main purpose of these will be to map publicity campaigns for each college town or city.

-The course would cover:
+The courses would cover:

-- (1) The goals of our program.
+- 1. The goals of our program.

-- (2) Why it needs Hillel's help.
+- 2. Why it needs Hillel's help.

-- (3) Working with the local media.
+- 3. Working with the local media.

-- (4) The mechanics of publicity.
+- 4. The mechanics of publicity.

-- (5) Capitalizing on guest speakers.

-- (6) Speaking out yourself.

-- (7) Making use of press conferences.